danionescu0/home-automation/python-server/readme.md

 # Configuration

 * config/general.py : you'll find comments inside
-* config/actuators.py : actuators config, it will be moved to the ui
+* config/sensors.py : sensors config file, it will be moved to the ui like the actuators
-* config/sensors.py : actuators config, it will be moved to the ui
+* in the UI settings/actuators to define actuators

 ## bluetooth
 To pair a bluetooth device: